Tram revival in Adelaide: 2005–2006 Glenelg line upgrade

 To minimise derailments in the open (non-grooved) trackwork, new switch blades were configured so that the narrowest parts were firmly supported regardless of the direction in which they were set.
 In April 2006, on temporary track at the Glengowrie depot a 100 Series tram was used in verifying the new configuration.

 In 2003 the newly elected Labor government announced the revitalisation of the Glenelg tram line and its intent to purchase modern low-floor vehicles to operate the line.

 The first step in the tramways revival was a major upgrade to track and other infrastructure on the Glenelg line costing $22 million, which occurred in 2005–2006.

 Coleman Rail extensively upgraded 10 kilometres of track; re-built 9 road crossings; built 18 raised-platform tram stops and 41 pedestrian crossings with access mazes and ramps; upgraded electrical and signalling systems, four 600V DC converter stations, a new traction power side-feeder system and overhead wiring; and altered the Glengowrie maintenance depot to accommodate the new trams on order.
 Overall design, construction, commissioning, and driver and operator training were conducted over a 38-week period.
-Four years later, in 2009, a major choke point where the tramline crosses diagonally over a four-way intersection of South Road and Cross Road was ameliorated when a bridge for South Road vehicular traffic was built over the intersection.
+Four years later, in 2009, a major choke point where the tramline crossed diagonally through South Road was eliminated by removing the level crossing and building a tram overpass, which was completed in March 2010.

 By the time the new trams were delivered, the line's Type H "Glenelg trams" were 77 years old.
 After some months of joint operation as the new trams were brought on line, 17 were sold or donated.
 The remaining five were refurbished in 2000 and two of those – 351 and 352 (formerly 367) – received a further refurbishment in 2012–13 in anticipation of occasional revenue operation, which occurred until 2015 when they were put into storage.
 The Department for Infrastructure and Transport donated the two to the Tramway Museum, St Kilda in 2021.